-The weather in Sweden is not going easy on us right now, shifting from cold to warm in literally seconds.
-Our skin has a hard time keeping up and can get really dry and irritated when the air is shifting from dry and cold to warmer and more humid (and then back again).
+The weather in Stockholm is not going easy on us right now, shifting from cold to warm in literally seconds.
+Our skin has a hard time keeping up and can get really dry and irritated when the air is shifting from warm and humid to cold and dry (and then back again).

 These schizophrenic shifts can cause skin issues like dry patches, eczema and psoriasis to go bananas.
 We know this can be really hard to deal with and we are SO happy to tell you that infrared sauna actually works wonders on skin imbalances like eczema and psoriasis.